Loading...

 Who Should Invest In Farmland?

-Farmland investing is a good opportunity for people like me who own other types of investments to diversify.
-While farmland is historically a particularly lucrative investment, not everyone should invest in it.
+Farmland investing is a good opportunity for people like me who own other investments to diversify.
+While farmland is historically lucrative, not everyone should invest in it.
 Farmland deals are best suited to individuals who can afford to keep their money invested for the long term, such as five to 10 years or longer.

-Also, even with crowdfunding platforms such as AcreTrader and FarmTogether, investors still need at least to make minimum investments of at least $10,000.
+Also, even with crowdfunding platforms such as AcreTrader and FarmTogether, investors still need to make minimum investments of at least $10,000.
 Finally, most of the properties on these platforms are available only to accredited investors.
-To be eligible to become an accredited investor you must be:
+To be eligible to become an accredited investor, you must be:

 OR